Council of Ministers (Spain): Dictatorship of Francisco Franco

 On 18 July 1936 a part of the Republican army took up arms against the constitutional regime.
-On 24 July, the National Defense Board was created in Burgos, which assumed «all the Powers of the State and legitimately represents the country before foreign powers.» This body was organized in a collective way and took decisions jointly by Decree.
-It will not be until August of that year that Francisco Franco becomes part of the board.
+On 24 July, the National Defense Board was created in Burgos, which assumed "all the Powers of the State and legitimately represents the country before foreign powers."
+This body was organized in a collective way and took decisions jointly by decree.
+It was not until August of that year that Francisco Franco became part of the Board.

-Franco managed in September 1936 to assume all the power of the State, by means of a Decree of the Board of 29 September 1936 that said:
+In September 1936, Franco assumed all the power of the State, by means of a Decree of the Board of 29 September 1936.

-After almost 2 years of war and the Republican side practically defeated, a true government was formed on the rebel side, with Franco at the head, with a Deputy Prime Minister and Foreign Minister, Francisco Gómez-Jordana Sousa as well as ten other ministers.
+After almost two years of war and the Republican side practically defeated, a true government was formed on the rebel side, with Franco at the head, with a Deputy Prime Minister and Foreign Minister, Francisco Gómez-Jordana Sousa, as well as ten other ministers.
 This government was regulated by the Laws of the Central State Administration of 30 January 1938 and the Law of 8 August 1939 that restructured the Government.The first of the laws changes the name of the head of the Government to that of the President of the Government —a name that is maintained today— that was linked to the head of the State.
 This law does not mention the Council of Ministers, although in practice it was in force even though all the dispositions and resolutions of the head of the State had to be submitted to the deliberation of the latter.
 The second of the laws does mention the Council of Ministers to indicate that the head of the State could dictate resolutions without the prior deliberation of the Council in cases of urgency.

 This Council of Ministers did not possess military authority, which was exercised directly by the dictator through the National Defense Board and the High Military Command.
-During this time, the Council behaves like a technical-administrative organ at the service of the dictator, who does not debate or decide the big political questions.
+During this time, the Council behaved like a technical-administrative organ at the service of the dictator, which does not debate or decide big political questions.

-However, since 1945 the Council of Ministers takes greater relevance especially after the departure of the government of the Falangist José Luis de Arrese.
-Between this date and 1950, the Franco regime suffers a clear international isolationism, which ends after the interested aid of the United States.
-Since then, Spain enters the WHO, UNESCO, signed agreements with the Holy See and, among all this, financial aid from the United States continued to arrive.
+However, after 1945, the Council of Ministers took greater relevance, especially after the departure from the government of the Falangist José Luis de Arrese.
+Between this date and 1950, the Franco regime suffered a clear international isolation which ended after the interested aid of the United States.
+Since then, Spain has entered the WHO and UNESCO, and signed agreements with the Holy See.
+Among all this, financial aid from the United States continued to arrive.
 With the new government of 1951, which included, among others, the opening and former ambassador in the Holy See, Joaquín Ruiz-Giménez or his right hand, Luis Carrero Blanco.